ricsam/enschedule/README.md

 const app = await enschedule({
   api: true, // enable the worker REST API, see http://localhost:3000/api/v1/healthz
   dashboard: true, // enable the enschedule dashboard
-  logJobs: true, // log the output from the handlers to stdout / stderr
+  logJobs: true, // log the output from the functions to stdout / stderr
   retryStrategy: () => 5000, // if a job should retry, it will retry after 5 seconds
   worker: {
     // the worker will run in the same process as the dashboard, see worker types
     type: "inline",
   },
   handlers: [
-    // define handler functions
+    // define functions
     createHandler({
       id: "log-job",
       version: 1,